Servicing the Sinclair ZX Microdrive

 You will now have exposed the read/write head, drive roller to its left and the "cartridge inserted" sensor to its right.

-It is now easy to clean the head with a cotton bud, or better, a chamois stick moistened with a drop or two of isoprpanol (isopropyl alcohol) based head cleaning fluid.
+It is now easy to clean the head with a cotton bud, or better, a chamois stick moistened with a drop or two of cassette head cleaning head cleaning fluid.

 If the wear is not too bad, then sometimes pulling off the drive roller and putting it back on the other way around can cure the problem.

 When the service is complete, re-assembly is the reverse of the dismantling procedure.
-Re-attach the decorative top plate with impact adhesive or double-sided adhesive tape.
+Re-attach the decorative top plate with double-sided adhesive tape.